exploriamaker/alexpgrover_site/index.md

 <hr/>

 # Projects

-I have fond memories of every project I’ve worked on.
-Nothing beats a great collaboration.
-Through these projects, <a href="https://store.steampowered.com/app/934840/FrostRunner/" target="_blank">thousands of players</a> have heard my music across the world.
-It’s a weird thing to say, but, ya know, the Internet.

-## Bonus Action
+## <a href="https://www.youtube.com/@BonusActionRPG" target="_blank">Bonus Action</a>

 - Type: Actual Play TTRPG channel
 - Creator: pReview'd
 - Summary: "Adam and Jay from the reaction channel pReview'd have started an Actual Play TTRPG channel with their DM friend David Armstrong.
-Come by Mondays at 7pm EST as your #internetbestfriends, along with their comedian friends, as they goof and gab through the magical world of Wild Country."
+Come by Mondays at 8pm EST as your #internetbestfriends, along with their comedian friends, as they goof and gab through the magical world of Wild Country."
+- Works:
-- Role: Co-Composer with <a href="http://amandalnicholas.com/" target="_blank">Amanda Nicholas</a>, Co-Producer with <a href="https://www.instagram.com/travalor" target="_blank">Travalor</a>
+  - "Hail and Well Met" (Theme Song): Co-Composer with <a href="http://amandalnicholas.com/" target="_blank">Amanda Nicholas</a>,
+          Co-Producer with <a href="https://www.instagram.com/travalor" target="_blank">Travalor</a>
+  - Vol. 3 Themes (Coming Soon!): Composer with musical guidance from <a href="http://amandalnicholas.com/" target="_blank">Amanda Nicholas</a>

-### Hail and Well Met
+### "Hail and Well Met"

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/26wqiClSiqMgPrK4vf67RX?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>